How much does it cost to move across the country?

 If you lighten your load, you’ll pay less in moving costs.
 Have a yard sale, sell what you don’t need on Craigslist or similar sites, donate what you can to charities and stop acquiring new things before you leave.
 Taking a few steps to declutter your home will make your move easier and cheaper.

 Summer is the most expensive time to move because that’s when families are getting settled before the new school year starts.
 Leases tend to expire towards the end of the month, so you’ll have more people booking moving companies the last week of the month than the first or second.
 Try to move at a different time of the year, in the middle of the month and on a weekday when there’s less competition for movers.

 - Shop around for the best prices

 Don’t book the first mover you talk to.
-Get estimates from long distance movers that specialize in cross-country moves like American Van Lines and Long Distance Relocation Services.
+Get estimates from long distance movers that specialize in cross-country moves.
 Compare what you’ll pay.
 Remember to measure costs and services.
 A lower price from a company that calls themselves a discount mover might mean you pay for extras that you wouldn’t pay for with a higher priced company.

 - Look for moving discounts

 While you’re shopping around, don’t neglect to ask for available discounts.
 AAA moving discounts are available for members and some moving companies provide reduced rates at certain times of the year (generally during their slower seasons, like winter).

 If you are a veteran or active military member, look for military discount moving companies.
 A military moving company will offer discounts for members of the military, veterans and their families and will understand what specific additional needs you have for a military move.
 Budget truck and Penkse military discounts honor military members with reduced rates.

 - Consider doing the move yourself